antgouri/AutomatedWhatsApp-python/README.md

 2. reading contact numbers from a text file and send them messages.
 3. attaching media like images, pdf files etc

-The code is written in Python and makes use of selenium for control and automation
+The code is written in Python( 3.10 version - if you have a conda environment - it would be better ) and makes use of selenium for control and automation

 Pre-requisites: Web WhatsApp must be open - the code will scan the QR code the first time.